Festok

 So you like ice cream?
 You’re not alone.
 We’re all just big children waiting for a little bit of sweet, cold milk to numb the pain of navigating adulthood (even if, for some of us, it does have to be dairy-free milk).
 It’s no wonder there are often massive queues for our city’s best ices, especially when a heatwave hits.

 Want to make sure the cone you’re standing in line for is worth the 30-minute wait ahead of you?
 Look no further.
-We've asked ice cream experts from around our office for their favourite places to lick 99ers, chomp on ice cream sarnies, feast on sundaes and neck a scoop or two of premium gelato.
+These are Time Out’s favourite places to get a cone (or cup) of premium gelato or soft serve, as well as chomp on ice cream sarnies, and feast on sundaes.
 Go forth and get cool.

 RECOMMENDED: The best brunches in London